kraksys/shadowbox/README.md

 The application will launch in your terminal with the interactive TUI.

+Notes: if the uv commands does not work, try putting ```bash python -m ``` before any of the commands (it might be because your executable tools folder is not in your computers PATH).

 ## Keyboard Shortcuts (Cheat Sheet)
 This cheat sheet is also provided in the software itself by pressing `CTRL + P` and clicking on the Keys bar with every key functionality (which is more than the sheet that is provided here).
 The interface is designed to be navigated quickly using the keyboard.